-- Rezone this property from the R-200 Zone to the Commercial Residential Neighborhood Zone (CRN1.0 C0.0 R1.0 H-50) to permit the building's historic adaptive reuse, renovation and some additional residential development. - Encourage a range of unit types, including duplexes and small cottages, for the non-historic addition. - Support flexibility to the development standards where permissible, including waiving some development standards of the zone that would permit preservation and reuse of this building. - Allow on-site parking requirements to be partially met with on-street parking.
+- Rezone this property from the R-200 Zone to the Commercial Residential Neighborhood Zone (CRT-1.0 C-0.25 R-1.0 H-50) to permit the building's historic adaptive reuse, renovation and some additional residential development with a minimal amount of commercial density to fulfill the requirements of the Optional Method of Development of the CRT zone.
+Non-residential uses should provide neighborhoodserving uses or amenities, similar to the original Derwood Store, and should be integrated with residential development. - Encourage a range of unit types, including duplexes and small cottages, for the non-historic addition. - Support flexibility to the development standards where permissible, including waiving some development standards of the zone that would permit preservation and reuse of this building. - Allow on-site parking requirements to be partially met with on-street parking.